sonots/gdbdump-ruby/README.md

         --ruby PATH                  path to ruby which the attached process uses (default: get from /proc/[PID]/exe)
 ```

-### .gdbinit
+### --gdbinit

 Default supported ruby versions: 2.1.x - 2.4.x

-Ruby repo's [.gdbinit](https://github.com/ruby/ruby/blob/trunk/.gdbinit) file defines useful helper functions and it is maintained by ruby core team. `gdbdump` uses it.
-Some versions written as above of .gdbinit are bundled in this gem, but if you want to use `gdbdump` for older or newer ruby versions:
+Ruby repo's [.gdbinit](https://github.com/ruby/ruby/blob/trunk/.gdbinit) file defines useful helper functions and it is maintained by ruby core team. `gdbdump` uses it. `.gdbinit` of some versions written on above are pre-bundled in this gem.
+But, if you want to use `gdbdump` for older or newer ruby versions:

 1. Download .gdbinit from ruby repo like [ruby/2.4.1/.gdbinit](https://github.com/ruby/ruby/blob/v2_4_1/.gdbinit), and specify with `-x` option
 2. Or, send PR to bundle the .gdbinit in `gdbdump` gem.